eigenhombre/vagrant-i3live/README.md

 1. `git clone` or otherwise checkout this repository and `cd` into the resulting directory.
 1. `vagrant up`  **NOTE:** This will take awhile the first time you run it.

-The directory from which you run 'vagrant up' will be shared on the VM in `/vagrant`.
-This means you can edit files on your laptop and they will show up in the VM.
+The directory from which you run `vagrant up` will be shared on the VM in `/vagrant`.
+This means you can edit files on your laptop and they will show up in the VM (and vice-versa).

 To login:

 1. `vagrant ssh`.

 To finish the I3Live installation, you will need to checkout IceCube Live from Git (private GitHub repo, or clone a colleague's repo).
+It is recommended that you do this **in the shared directory** so you can continue to use your favorite editor while writing I3Live code.

-Then, in the resulting I3Live directory,
+Then, in the resulting I3Live directory **on the VM**,

     ./setup.py develop